odow/StochOptFormat/README.md

 In contrast, comparing two policies is not simple.
 First, a policy produces a distribution of outcomes, so ranking two policies requires a user-provided risk measure based on their risk preference.
-Moreover, two users may have different risk preferences, so there is not a uniquely optimal policy.
+Moreover, two users may have different risk preferences, so there is no uniquely optimal policy.

 Second, in many cases the policy is an infinite dimensional object, and the set of scenarios over which it should be evaluated is so large as to be intractable.